Irreligion in India: Persecution and attacks

+According to Jaswant Zirakh of the Tarksheel Society, Indians are usually comfortable with atheist concepts, but usually it involves popular religious leadership and godmen tending to attack atheism since they tend to worry about losing their power and income.
+Among the Indian Muslim communities, atheists worry of backlash, they and their families may face social boycott and ostracism including stopping them in participation of funerary rites of their dear ones.

 Narendra Nayak, an advocate of atheism, has claimed to have been attacked three times and had his scooter damaged twice, with one of the attacks leaving him with head injuries.
 This compelled him to take self-defence lessons and carry a nunchaku.
 Megh Raj Mitter's house was surrounded by a mob after he debunked the Hindu milk miracle, forcing him to call the police.

 On 15 March 2007, a bounty of ₹700 thousand was announced on atheist Bangladeshi author Taslima Nasrin, while living in India, by a Muslim cleric named Maulana Tauqeer Raza Khan for allegedly writing derogatory statements about Muhammad in her work.
 In December 2013, an FIR was filed against Nasrin in Bareilly by a cleric named Hasan Raza Khan, for hurting religious sentiments.
 Nasrin had allegedly tweeted on Twitter that "In India, criminals who issue fatwas against women don't get punished."
 Raza Khan said that by accusing clerics of being criminals, Nasrin had hurt religious sentiments.

 On 2 July 2011, the house of U. Kalanathan, secretary of the Kerala Yukthivadi Sangham, was attacked in Vallikunnu after he suggested on television that the temple treasures of Padmanabhaswamy Temple should be used for public welfare.
-On 20 August 2013, Narendra Dabholkar, a rationalist and anti-superstition campaigner, was assassinated.

 On 16 February 2015, rationalist Govind Pansare and his wife were attacked by unknown gunmen.
 He later died from the wounds on 20 February.
 On 30 August 2015, M. M. Kalburgi, a scholar and rationalist, was shot dead at his home.
 He was known for his criticism of superstition and idol worship.
 Soon afterwards, another rationalist and author, K. S. Bhagwan, received a threatening letter.
-He had offended religious groups by criticizing the Gita.
+He had offended religious groups by criticizing the Bhagavad Gita.

-In March 2017, 31-year-old A Farooq, an Indian Muslim youth from Coimbatore who became an atheist, was killed by members of a Muslim radical group.

 Demographics

 Indian government census

 The Indian census does not explicitly count atheists.
 In the 2011 Census of India, the response form required the respondent to choose from six options under religion.
 The "Others" option was meant for minor or tribal religions as well as atheists and agnostics.

 The religion data from 2011 Census of India was released in August 2015.
 It revealed that about 2,870,000 people had stated no religion in their response, about 0.27% of the nation's population.
 However, the number included atheists, rationalists and also those who believed in a higher power.
 K. Veeramani, a Dravidar Kazhagam leader, said that it was the first time the number of non-religious people was recorded in the census.
-However, he added that he believed that the number of atheists in India was actually higher as many people don't reveal their atheism out of fear.
+However, he added that he believed that the number of atheists in India was actually higher as many people do not reveal their atheism out of fear of discrimination.